Resilient Stories

 The Gilded Age Quotes from Mr. Russell

-Mr. Russell is arguably one of the most resilient and inspiring characters of The Gilded Age.
-A railroad tycoon who is always willing to take a gamble on himself he shows us that when you believe in yourself, you become unstoppable.
+Mr. Russell is arguably one of the most resilient and inspiring characters in The Gilded Age.
+A railroad tycoon who is always willing to take a gamble on himself, he shows us that when you believe in yourself, you become unstoppable.

 3. “There is no challenge you are not equal to, my dear.” — George Russell (speaking to Bertha), The Gilded Age, Season One